04 April 2024

 10:00 — Coffee and breakfast

-Brighton has a thriving specialty coffee scene and there is a whole host of excellent coffee shops within a short walk of the train station.
+Brighton has a thriving specialty coffee scene and there are many excellent coffee shops within a short walk of the train station.
 Bond St CoffeeDandyPelicano and Triple Point are some of my favourites.
-Check out my Brighton specialty coffee guide for even more recommendations.
+Take a look at my Brighton specialty coffee guide for more recommendations.
 You can pick up a pastry or other sweet treat at any of them, but for a bigger choice of breakfast bites and baked goods, try Flint Owl or The Flour Pot.

 11:00 — History and culture on a walking tour

-For a local's perspective and insights into Brighton's history and vibrant art and culture, consider joining a walking tour.
+For a local's perspective on Brighton's history and vibrant art and culture, join a walking tour.
 Real Brighton Tours and Only in Brighton run informative and entertaining walking tours.
-Check out their websites for their latest schedules.
-If you prefer to explore by yourself, check out Brighton Museum & Art Gallery or the grand Royal Pavilion, completed in the early 19th century for the future King George IV.
-Don't miss the murals, street art and colourful houses in North Laine, especially in and around Trafalgar Street and Kemp Street.
+Alternatively, visit the grand Royal Pavilion, completed in the early 19th century for the future King George IV.
+Its OTT Chinese-inspired interiors belie its Indian-inspired architecture.
+And when you're wandering, look out for the murals, street art and colourful houses in North Laine, especially in and around Trafalgar Street and Kemp Street.

 13:30 — A taste of the sea